 Western State Hospital (WSH), founded in 1854, is one of the oldest continually-operating mental health hospitals in the United States.
 Today, the hospital is an acute care adult psychiatric facility operated by the Commonwealth of Kentucky and accredited by The Joint Commission and certified by the Centers for Medicare and Medicaid Services.
 Western State Hospital serves the 34 westernmost counties in the state, providing inpatient crisis stabilization through recovery-oriented practices.

-The internship consortium is under the supervision of a committee composed of a licensed psychologist appointed by the Executive Director of the Pennyroyal Center and the Facility Director of Western State Hospital.
-Our program stresses the progressive development of foundational skills needed for the professional practice of psychology across an integrated community health spectrum, and includes a broad range of settings, populations, and challenges.
+The internship is under the supervision of Dr. Susan Redmond-Vaught and the faculty and staff of the Psychology Department at Western State Hospital.
+The program stresses the progressive development of foundational skills needed for the professional practice of psychology across an integrated community health spectrum, and includes a broad range of settings, populations, and challenges.

 The program is designed to prepare clinicians for assuming the role of an independent, innovative, recovery-focused, and competent practicing professional.
-Through intensive supervision, direct client contact across a variety of mental health settings, consortium-wide didactic seminars involving multiple disciplines, and consortium-wide leadership training, interns are provided with gradually increasing responsibilities as they progress toward greater autonomy over the course of their 12 months of training.
-WKPIC strives for the development of clinical competence, multicultural competence, and strong professional identity.
+Through intensive supervision, direct client contact, didactic seminars involving multiple disciplines, and specific leadership training, interns are provided with gradually increasing responsibilities as they progress toward greater autonomy over the course of their 12 months of training.
+The internship strives for the development of clinical competence, multicultural competence, and strong professional identity.

-The internship utilizes a practitioner-scholar model, and emphasizes integrating supervised clinical hours and didactic experiences, with strong emphasis on fostering multicultural and ethical competence.
-Interns are expected to develop strong clinical skills with patients from diverse socioeconomic and cultural backgrounds, gain a secure understanding of mental health care across a spectrum reaching from hospital-based services to traditional outpatient care with an integrated healthcare component, outreach, and consultation with other clinical and community-based professionals and organizations.
-Interns also gain experience with supervision of doctoral-level practicum students.
+The internship utilizes a practitioner-scholar model, and emphasizes integrating supervised clinical hours and didactic experiences with emphasis on fostering multicultural and ethical competence.
+Interns are expected to develop strong clinical skills with patients from diverse socioeconomic and cultural backgrounds, gain a secure understanding of mental health care across a spectrum reaching from hospital-based services to other clinical and community-based options and organizations.
+Interns also gain experience with supervision of doctoral-level practicum students, when available.

-The internship year begins September 1st and it is a 12-month, full-time program for three interns.
-The stipend for each intern will be $23,670.
+The internship year begins September 1st and it is a 12-month, full-time program for three interns, with slots filled exclusively through APPIC Match.
+The stipend for each intern will be $32,000.
 In addition, there is an attractive benefit package including health, dental and life insurance, professional liability insurance, holiday leave, paid time off and other appropriate benefits.
 Boosters and vaccinations, including yearly flu and pneumonia shots, are offered at no cost to interns through Western State Hospital.

-WKPIC accepts applicants for three positions from APA-accredited clinical psychology and counseling psychology programs.
+The internship accepts applicants for three positions from APA-accredited clinical psychology and counseling psychology programs.
 Doctor of Education (Ed.D.) applicants will be considered on a case-by-case basis, if documented clinical coursework and intervention hours are comparable to those from an accredited clinical/counseling program.
 Applicants from university clinical and counseling programs on an accreditation track will be considered as well, with prior contact from the university training director explaining the school’s training elements and stage in the accreditation process.
-In 2016 WKPIC added a fourth internship slot that is exclusively affiliated with the doctoral program at Western Kentucky University (WKU).
-WKU fully funds this internship position, while WKPIC provides the selected WKU intern with the same intern experience that our three at-large interns receive.
-As such, we have three (3) regular Match slots, and one (1) exclusively affiliated Match slot, for a total of four (4) interns.

 WKPIC is accredited by the Commission on Accreditation of the American Psychological Association.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation [Office of Program Consultation and Accreditation/American Psychological Association/750 1st Street, NE, Washington, DC 2002/Phone (202) 336-5979/E-mail: firstname.lastname@example.org/Web: www.apa.org/ed/accreditation].